Holy League (1594): Background

-At the beginning of 1594, Clement VIII sent clergyman Aleksandar Komulović of Nona to central and eastern Europe with the purpose to persuade the rulers of Transylvania, Moldavia, Wallachia, and Muscovy to join an alliance against the Ottomans.
+At the beginning of 1594, Clement VIII sent clergyman Aleksandar Komulović of Nona to central and eastern Europe with the purpose to persuade the rulers of Transylvania, Moldavia, Wallachia, and Russia to join an alliance against the Ottomans.
 Komulović also tried to enlist the Zaporizhian Cossacks, who were important as frequent raiders of Ottoman territory.
 Komulović was to appeal to the Serbs about liberation from the Ottomans.

 Members of mission

 The mission was led by Aleksandar Komulović who participated in the mission in its entire period between 1593 and 1597.
 Komulović and Giovanni Battista from Cres maintained extensive contacts with the Patriarchate of Peć.
 Another member of Komulović's mission was Thommaso Raggio (1531–1599), who returned to Italy in 1595 while Komulović stayed in the Balkans until 1597 and submitted a detailed report to the Pope upon his return.
 He travelled to Moscow and twice visited the court of the Russian emperor, in 1595 and in 1597, but failed to convince the Muscovites to accept his proposals.